intjelic/python-sfml/doc/source/api/window.rst

-      call to :func:`display` to ensure that the current frame lasted long enough to match the framerate limit. pySFML will try to match the given limit as much as it can, but since it internally uses :func:`sfml.sleep`, whose precision depends on the underlying OS, the results may be a little unprecise as well (for example, you can get 65 FPS when requesting 60).
+      call to :func:`display` to ensure that the current frame lasted long enough to match the framerate limit. pySFML will try to match the given limit as much as it can, but since it internally uses :func:`.sleep`, whose precision depends on the underlying OS, the results may be a little unprecise as well (for example, you can get 65 FPS when requesting 60).